 In most mentoring relationships, the mentor helps the mentee:

 Mentees can leverage the knowledge and experience of the mentor to avoid trial and error.
 For example, an experienced employee will mentor junior employees to minimize the learning curve and ensure that they will become more effective in the onboarding process.
-Mentoring programs also allow the mentee to assimilate quickly to company culture and empowers employees to perform their best.
+Mentoring programs also allow the mentee to assimilate quickly into company culture and empower employees to perform their best.

-As one Gallup survey discovered, employees with a best friend at work at twice as likely to be report job satisfaction.
+As one Gallup survey discovered, employees with a best friend at work are twice as likely to report job satisfaction.

 Rather than learning on the job, junior employees can turn to their mentors for advice or view them as role models.